percona/postgres/contrib/pg_tde/documentation/docs/architecture/key-prov-management.md

 When you configure a key provider, `pg_tde`:

 * Uploads new principal keys when they are created
-* Retrieves principal keys from the provider when needed for decryption
+* Retrieves principal keys from the provider when needed for decryption (for example, at startup or restart)
 * Caches retrieved keys to reduce repeated lookups

 !!! note